 The fly rafters are easy work.
 Always use 2x6 fly rafters on the front of the building and 2x4 fly rafters on the rear of the building.
 There is a good reason for this.
 You don't have to understand it yet but you'll see later on.
 It allows the roofing shingles to always work out on an even foot.
-Cut the top fly rafter on a 20 degree angle on one end and 22 1⁄2 degree on the other end according to the Cut-Sheet.
-The bottom fly rafter is cut 22 1⁄2 degrees on both ends.
+Cut the fly rafter on a 22-1⁄2 degree on one end and let the other end "run wild" since you'll trim it after it's installed.
 Go ahead and cut the beveled overhang and get it ready to install.